-It is important to understand the interaction process or reaction between asphalt cement and crumb rubber modifier ($\varnothing 0.2-4$ mm) when blended.
+It is essential to understand the interaction process or reaction between asphalt cement and crumb rubber modifier ($\varnothing 0.2-4$ mm) when blended.
 Therefore, when a stress is applied is subjected to a deformation, but once the pressure is removed, it returns to its original configuration.

 Thus, the crumb rubber releases the distortion accumulated during the compaction process that may turn out in a non-negligible swelling of the asphalt mixture sample.

-The presence of STR can cause an increase of voids in the post-compaction phase, exceeding the range of the admissible voids content for asphalt mixtures.
-Therefore, it is necessary to quantify the recovered deformation and the energy stored by the rubber to control this phenomenon by changing the compaction process adequately.
 In the study carried out in this work, the effects due to swelling, rebounding and non-uniform post-compaction stages are analyzed from a practical point of view (Fig. 2).